8base/react-8base-starter-app/README.md

 This project is a starter app for getting started with ReactJS + 8base!
 The app is pre-configured to use 8base user authentication, GraphQL API, and Recompose, so you can immediately hop into building something awesome.

 You'll need to create an [8base workspace](https://app.8base.com) and [Authentication Profile](https://docs.8base.com/8base-console/authentication#8base-authentication).
 Once that's done...
-ALL you need to do is set some enironment variables!
+ALL you need to do is set some environment variables!

 ### Running the App
 To run the app, you're going to need to first install its dependencies.